dradtke/blog/content/post/build-you-a-cloudfree-hashistack-cluster.md

 However, it is still useful even with a very simple configuration.

-One benefit of having TLS configured for Consul, Nomad, and Vault is that it is perfectly safe to expose their ports to the world (i.e. any incoming connection on `eth0`), since connections will be rejected if they do not have a valid client certificate anyway.
+One benefit of having TLS configured for Consul, Nomad, and Vault is that it is perfectly safe to open their ports to any incoming connection regardless of source IP, since connections will be rejected if they do not have a valid client certificate anyway.
 There is a lot of room for flexibility here though, and further restrictions may be wanted if you expect [sensitive information](https://www.youtube.com/watch?v=xpfCr4By71U) to go through your cluster.